marreapato/Estagio_Internship_SEPLAN/README.md

-# Estagio_Internship_SEPLAN
+# Estagio Na SEPLAN (Secretaria de Planejamento do Estado Da Bahia) - Internship at SEPLAN (Secretary Of Planning Of The State Of Bahia)

-Repositório com projetos feitos no estágio da SEPLAN(BA) - Secretaria de Planejamento da Bahia - Repository containing all Projects built in my internship at SEPLAN(BA)
+ - Repositório com projetos feitos no estágio da SEPLAN(BA) - Secretaria de Planejamento do Estado da Bahia

+ - Repository containing all Projects built in my internship at SEPLAN(BA) - Secretary Of Planning Of The State Of Bahia